husnaingilani0/lynx/README.md

 ### 5. Data Security

     Your data is encrypted, and we do not have access to the contents of your uploaded files or documents.
-    We only have access to your name, username, and email address, which are visible to us, but we do not share or sell this information to third parties.
+    We only see your name, username, and email address, all information added during checkout & account creation, but we do not share or sell this information to third parties.

 ### 6. Payments and Subscription